John Meinert Printing

-John Meinert Printing (Pty) Ltd was a publishing house in Namibia, named after its founder John Meinert, businessman and former mayor of Windhoek.
+John Meinert Printing (Pty) Ltd was a publishing house in Namibia, named after its founder John Meinert, businessman and later mayor of Windhoek.
 It owned the country's only large printing works.
 In 1991 the business was sold to Namibia Media Holdings.

 The publishing house was founded as Windhuker Druckerei in German South West Africa.
 John Meinert entered as managing director in 1913 and bought the business in 1917.
 John Meinert Printing owned the publishing house Deutscher Verlag, the publisher of the German-language daily Allgemeine Zeitung.
 Later, the weekly Windhoek Advertiser was launched.
 It also ran Namibia's only large printing works.
 All major Namibian newspapers were printed at John Meinert.